-The time-based stock options under the Second Amended and Amended 2014 plan vest 25% on the first anniversary of the grant date and 1/36th of the remaining balance each month thereafter for 36 months.
+Generally, the time based stock options granted vest 25% on the first anniversary of the grant date and 1/36th of the remaining balance each month thereafter for 36 months.
 All outstanding options vest upon a change in control, subject to certain conditions.
 Generally, these stock options expire 10 years from the date of grant.
+Generally, restricted stock units ("RSUs") vest 1/3rd on the first anniversary of the grant and 1/4th of the remaining balance each six months thereafter for two years.